Pharmacy Prescription Errors

 - Use the same pharmacy for all your prescriptions.
 Patients often have more than one doctor treating them, so the pharmacist may be the only medical professional who is familiar with all the medications you are taking.

-- Verify the name of your medication and dosage with the pharmacist when you pick up your prescription, check the labels on the containers, and open any containers and check the contents.
+- Verify the name of your medication and dosage with the pharmacist when you pick up your prescription, check the labels on the containers, open any containers and check the contents.

 - Review any information provided with the drug that outlines health risks, side effects, or possible drug interactions.